image_pdfDownload PDFimage_printPrint

 Good Nutrition Develops our Brains Which Helps Our Leadership Behaviours

-As a general rule we need to eat more unprocessed foods and increase the balance of plant based foods to fuel our brain with good nutrition.
-Fruits, vegetables, nuts, beans, and spices in balanced quantities provide chemical compounds that aid in combating oxidative stress and inflammation within the body.
-A good diet improves working memory, staves off or reverses cognitive decline and it increases our ability to manage complex learning tasks.
+As a general rule, we need to eat more unprocessed foods and increase the balance of plant-based foods to fuel our brains with good nutrition.
+Fruits, vegetables, nuts, beans, and spices, when consumed in balanced quantities, provide chemical compounds that aid in combating oxidative stress and inflammation within the body.
+A good diet improves working memory, staves off or reverses cognitive decline, and increases our ability to manage complex learning tasks.

-The benefits of fibre are well known but it also improves brain function by helping to regulate blood glucose levels in the body.
+The benefits of fibre are well known, but it also improves brain function by helping regulate blood glucose levels.
 We also know that it can make us more alert and reduce stress.

 As a general rule we improve nutrition when we focus on unprocessed fruits, vegetables and proteins located away from the central aisles of grocery stores.
-These foods are dense with nutrients, they are satisfying and fuel your body with sustainable energy.
-They are essential fuels to create mental clarity.
+These foods are dense in nutrients, satisfying, and fuel your body with sustainable energy.
+They are essential for creating mental clarity.

 Switching off can be really tough.
-We have learnt that success is achieved when we stay focussed, work hard, increase efficiency as well as output.
-We seek out motivation experts, coaches, podcasts, conferences, all designed to make us energised and work harder as well as longer.
+We have learnt that success is achieved when we stay focused, work hard, and increase efficiency and output.
+We seek out motivation experts, coaches, podcasts, and conferences, all designed to make us feel energised and work harder and for longer.
 But if we can reframe this belief, realising that an investment in rest and sleep will actually reap greater rewards, maybe we can create a different paradigm.
-If we can reset the boast of “working longer hours” into the frame of “worked more efficiently in less time” then we would be more effective and healthy.
+If we can shift the boast of “working longer hours” to “working more efficiently in less time”, we would be more effective and healthier.

-We tend to not get enough sleep because we work too much.
-But we are not getting enough work done or being efficient with high outputs, because we are not getting enough sleep and rest.
-In his TEDx talk “The Science of Sleep (and the Art of Productivity),” Dr. Matthew Carter argues that “You’re able to get more done on a good night’s sleep, not less.”
+We tend not to get enough sleep because we work too much.
+But we are not getting enough work done or being efficient, because we are not getting enough sleep and rest.
+In his TEDx talk “The Science of Sleep (and the Art of Productivity),” Dr Matthew Carter argues that “You’re able to get more done on a good night’s sleep, not less.”

-Many of the great, high profile leaders are commonly bragging about their exercise regime and it is not just because they are “influencers” trying to project a great physical image.
-They know it is a cor business for great leadership.
+Many of the great, high-profile leaders commonly brag about their exercise regimen, and it is not just because they are “influencers” trying to project a great physical image.
+They know it is a core business for great leadership.

-Exercise significantly improves brain function and research proves it has a positive impact on long-term memory, reasoning, attention span, problem-solving abilities and creativity.
+Exercise significantly improves brain function, and research shows it positively impacts long-term memory, reasoning, attention span, problem-solving abilities, and creativity.

 International School Leadership